urwid/urwid/docs/manual/encodings.rst

 ``txt_b`` is **assumed** to be in the encoding the user is expecting and passed through as-is (Pass-through mode).
-If the encodings are different then the user will see mojibake on their screen.
+If the encodings are different then the user will see "mojibake" (garbage) on their screen.

 The only time it makes sense to use pass-through mode is if you're handling an encoding that does not round-trip to Unicode properly, or if you're absolutely